atomix/atomix.github.io/copycat/user-manual/internals.md

 <h4 id="log-cleaning">8.1.2 Log cleaning</h4>

 Alternatively, Raft literature proposes log cleaning as a viable approach to log compaction.
 Log cleaning is the process of removing individual entries from the log once they no longer contribute to the state of the system.
-Diego Ongaro provides a concise description of [how log cleaning would be implemented in Raft](https://ramcloud.stanford.edu/~ongaro/thesis.pdf):
+Diego Ongaro provides a concise description of [how log cleaning would be implemented in Raft][raft-dissertation]:

 > In log cleaning, the log is split into consecutive regions called segments.
 Each pass of the log cleaner compacts the log using a three-step algorithm:
 >